 If you place your child for adoption with A Child’s Hope, we can help you not only create the perfect postadoption contact agreement for both parties involved in your adoption but also mediate your open adoption contact going forward.
 We will do all we can to make sure that you and your baby’s adoptive family are held accountable for your open adoption commitment.

-To begin the process of creating a written postadoption contact agreement with one of our social workers, please give our agency a call at 877-890-4673, texting PREGNANT to 919-971-4396 or emailing email@example.com.
+To begin the process of creating a written postadoption contact agreement with one of our social workers, please give our agency a call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email email@example.com.

 If the answer to “Are open adoptions legally enforceable in North Carolina?” gives you pause and you still have concerns about the inability to legally bind an open adoption agreement, that’s completely understandable.
 Your adoption counselor can explain to you all of the steps she’ll take to make sure your open adoption is successful, including helping you find a family who has the same contact preferences as you, explaining the open adoption process so each party fully understands what’s expected and following up with you and the adoptive family for as long as needed after the adoption process is completed.